anttisalonen/progbook/rst/sud2.rst

 After our discussion around classes we now almost have enough to implement a class "Cell", which represents a cell and the value it has or could have.
 Before we implement this, let's consider for a moment how we could achieve this concept of potential values.

 If we know which value a cell has, it's no different from an integer.
-However, if it can have multiple values, then it can effectively be represented a set of multiple integers.
+However, if it can have multiple values, then it can effectively be represented as a set of multiple integers.

 *Exercise*: What ways or data structures can you think of to store this information?